zenium-community/zenium/doc/init.md

 cookie are "owner" (i.e. user read/writeable) via default application-wide file umask of `0077`, but these can be overridden with the `-rpccookieperms` option.

-This allows for running bitcoind without having to do any manual configuration.
+This allows for running zeniumd without having to do any manual configuration.

 `conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.